lfkdev/MultiLogMonitor/README.md

 Beside this there are two more arguments possible:
 ```
 $ MlogM  --about
-$ MlogM  -h
+$ MlogM  -h / -H
 ```

 ### Info
 MultiLogMonitor is written in C# on .net Core and tested on Linux only.
-Theoretically it would work on Windows and Mac too, but I did not test this.
+Theoretically it should work on Windows and Mac too, but I did not test this.

 ### Requirements
 Only [.NET Core runtime](https://dotnet.microsoft.com/download/linux-package-manager/ubuntu16-04/runtime-2.2.0) Version 2.0 or newer.
-(Choose your distro and only install .NET Core runtime. ~ 30MB Space required)
+(Optionally wait for a self contained release where you dont need to install .NET Core)

 ### Installation
 ```